Scream! If You Know the Answer: Games

-Retch-A-Sketch - In this round, the two members of each team sit opposite each other on the swinging, spinning Vortex ride.
+Retch-A-Sketch – In this round, the two members of each team sit opposite each other on the swinging, spinning Vortex ride.
 Once the ride is underway, the celebrity contestant is told an everyday item either via an earpiece or by the host who sometimes joins them on the ride.
 The celebrity must draw the everyday object on a small white-board, and then show it to their team member on the other side of the circle of seats.
 Each item the non-celebrity team member correctly guesses scores for their team.

-Words of Whizzdom - This round also takes place on the swinging, spinning Vortex ride.
+Words of Whizzdom – This round also takes place on the swinging, spinning Vortex ride.
 One member from each team sits either side of the host, while on the opposite side of the circle of seats, eight people hold up a card with a letter on it.
 Once the ride is underway, taking turns, and with the host taking care of the timing, the two team members each have three periods of 15 seconds to name as many words as they can that can be made up from the eight letters on the cards.
 The minimum word length allowed is three letters, which scores three points, with four points for a four letter word (made up from the cards, not from their mouths) and so on.
 There is also one eight letter word, worth eight points, which can be made up from the letters.
 Any answers already given do not score.

-Duncan's Donuts - This round sees the celebrity contestant ride the Samurai spinning ride, as their non-celebrity team-mate asks them general knowledge questions from the ground below.
+Duncan's Donuts – This round sees the celebrity contestant ride the Samurai spinning ride, as their non-celebrity teammate asks them general knowledge questions from the ground below.
 The celebrity scores for their team for each correct answer they give, however, should they answer incorrectly, the non-celebrity must put a doughnut in their mouth.
 They can continue to ask their team-mate questions, but as their mouth fills with doughnuts it obviously becomes more difficult for the celebrity on the ride to understand what they are saying, and thus it becomes more difficult to score.

-Stars in Their Cries - This round takes place on the Colossus or Nemesis: Inferno roller coasters, and sees one team member name a famous person.
+Stars in Their Cries – This round takes place on the Colossus or Nemesis Inferno roller coasters, and sees one team member name a famous person.
 The other team member must then take the first letter of that famous person's surname, and then name a famous person whose name starts with that letter.
 The team members carry on providing answers back and forth until the end of the ride, with points awarded for every correct answer, and double points for every famous person mentioned whose first name and surname begin with the same letter.